 Different errors may occur if some value in the include argument is an error or cannot be converted to a Boolean value.

 Occurs when trying to use FILTER in an older version of Excel.
-Please remember that it is a new function, which is only available in Office 365 subscriptions.
+Please remember that it is a new function, which is only available in Office 365 and Excel 2021.

-In Excel 365, a #NAME error occurs if you accidentally misspell the function's name.
+In new Excel, a #NAME error occurs if you accidentally misspell the function's name.

-Occurs if one or more cells in the spill range are not completely blank.
-To fix it, just clear or delete obstructing non-empty cells.
+Most often, this error occurs if one or more cells in the spill range are not completely blank.
+To fix it, just clear or delete non-empty cells.
+To investigate and resolve other cases, please see #SPILL! error in Excel: what it means and how to fix.

 Occurs when a FILTER formula is used between different workbooks, and the source workbook is closed.